 General Transfer Credit Requirements

-All students who have completed post-secondary education at an approved public post-secondary institution are eligible for transfer credit on a case by case basis.
+All students who have completed post-secondary education at an approved public post-secondary institution will be considered for transfer credit on a case by case basis.
 You must report all previous academic activity on your application and will be required to provide transcripts for all academic studies.
-We may also request course outlines from past academic programs for the purpose of determining course-to-course equivalencies and the awarding of transfer credit.
+Additional documentation may be requested for the purpose of determining course-to-course equivalencies and the awarding of transfer credit.

 *College programs associated with a Brock articulation agreement may receive more credit.
 For details please visit our college pathways page.
 4-Year Honours degrees are 20.0 credits.
 3-Year Pass degrees are 15.0 credits.

 Students admitted to a certificate program, following the completion of a degree or diploma program from a university or college may receive an overall total of up to 1.0 transfer credit towards the certificate program.

 Students seeking a second or subsequent degree will be granted transfer credit to a maximum of 10.0 credits for a 20.0 credit degree and a maximum of 7.0 credits for a 15.0 credit degree.

 In order to meet degree and co-op requirements, transfer credit is limited to 5.0 credits or the equivalent of one academic year.
 You must be a Canadian citizen or permanent resident of Canada to complete the Co-op Political Science Public Administration concentration.